amirulzahiddin/gorest-karate-api/README.md

    2. Gherkin
    3. Karate
 5. Clone the project with the command `git clone https://github.com/amirulzahiddin/gorest-karate-api.git`.
 6. Build and run the project with the command `mvn clean install`.
-This will remove `target` folder containing any test report artifacts and initiate test execution across all available test scenarios.

 ## Project Structure
 This project is designed based on the `/users` endpoints comprising the common HTTP methods used in software development, namely `GET`, `POST`, `PUT`, `DELETE` amongst others.